-Golden Globes 2022: The nominees in full
+Golden Globes 2022: The winners and nominees

 - Here I Am (Singing My Way Home) from Respect, by Jamie Alexander Hartman, Jennifer Hudson and Carole King

-- No Time to Die from No Time to Die, by Billie Eilish and Finneas O'Connell
+- WINNER: No Time to Die from No Time to Die, by Billie Eilish and Finneas O'Connell

 Best TV series - drama